MarieClaire

 Her tear-stained face made global headlines in December 2019, as riot police outside Kirribilli House threatened her with arrest while protesting climate change during the deadly bushfires.
 But despite the outer chutzpah shown by then-13-year-old activist Izzy Raj-Seppings (pictured top right), it was inner nerves that later helped her bond with fellow activist Eve Moss Ractliffe at a School Strike 4 Climate rally.

 “Eve was so funny and confident, she helped me feel more comfortable that day,” says Raj-Seppings of meeting her now best friend backstage at Sydney’s Town Hall.
-“Since then, she’s always been by my side, from protesting together to laughing/crying at 1am over [video game] Minecraft during lockdown.”
+“Since then, she’s always been by my side, from protesting together to laughing/crying at 1am over Minecraft during lockdown.”

 Fast forward to September 2020 and the duo – along with six other young Australians then aged 13 to 17 – filed a landmark class action against the federal environment minister in the Federal Court in an attempt to stop an extension to the Whitehaven Coal Mine near Gunnedah, NSW, from being approved.
 While the court dismissed the application for an injunction in May 2021, it made the landmark judgement that the minister has a duty of care to protect young people from climate-change harm.